 There has been a drastic change to consumer contracts legislation in each of the 28 member-states of the European Union, further to the coming into force, on 13 June 2014, of new national rules transposing Directive n.
 2011/83/EU on consumer rights.
-Let’s have a look at how these changes will affect businesses operating in France and the United Kingdom.
+Let’s have a look at how these changes and new EU consumer contracts legislation will affect businesses operating in France and the United Kingdom.

 According to the European Commission, the Directive 2011/83/EU on consumer rights (the “Directive“) aims at “achieving a real-business-to-consumer (B2C) internal market, striking the right balance between a high level of consumer protection and the competitiveness of businesses“.
 Is this really so?
 How are companies going to be impacted, in France and the UK?